People (The Burning Hell album)

 People is the sixth full-length album by the Canadian indie rock band The Burning Hell, released in April 2013 in Canada, May 2013 in Europe and April 2014 in the UK.
 The album was recorded in Berlin by Norman Nitzsche and Ramin Bijan.
+They followed up the recording with doing 10 shows across Europe within a 24 hour period.

 Track listing

 All tracks written by Mathias Kom and arranged by The Burning Hell.